syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Axes label Rendering
+### Triggering event before rendering of axes lables in PivotChart
-The [`axesLabelRendering`](../api/ejpivotclient#events:axeslabelrendering) event is triggered before Chart label rendering in the pivot chart.
+The [`axesLabelRendering`](../api/ejpivotclient#events:axeslabelrendering) event is triggered before rendering the chart label in the pivot chart.

 {% highlight html %}